Skip to content

 iolo System Mechanic: The Deep Optimization Powerhouse

 iolo System Mechanic has been trusted since 2001 and has won PCMag's Editor's Choice award 8 times — more than any competing PC optimizer.
-It goes far beyond simple cleanup, using AI-powered ActiveCare to learn your system's patterns and automatically optimize performance in the background.
+It goes far beyond simple cleanup, using automated ActiveCare to learn your system's patterns and automatically optimize performance in the background.

 What Sets iolo Apart

-• AI-powered ActiveCare: Unlike CCleaner's manual scans, iolo learns your usage patterns and automatically optimizes during idle time.
+• automated ActiveCare: Unlike CCleaner's manual scans, iolo learns your usage patterns and automatically optimizes during idle time.
 Set it once, forget it — the PC stays fast without the recipient lifting a finger.

 • Deep system repair: Detects and fixes 62,000+ issues (registry errors, fragmented files, bloatware, startup delays).
 CCleaner typically finds ~12 registry issues.
 The depth of optimization isn't comparable.